-As part of the CCOLA Peer Review Process, the Office of the Auditor General of Manitoba reviewed two of the Office's non-financial audit files in January 2016.
+As part of the CCOLA Peer Review Process, the Office of the Auditor General of British Columbia reviewed two of the Office's non-financial audit files in January 2018.
 It reported that the Office's work complied with professional standards.
-The Office requested its next peer review for 2018.